 - Wash your cutting boards, dishes, utensils, and counter tops with hot soapy water after preparing each food item.

-Refrigerate strawberries as soon as possible in the original clamshell or layer in container lined with a paper towel.
+Refrigerate strawberries as soon as possible in the original clamshell, or layer strawberries in an airtight container lined with a paper towel.
 Prior to enjoying and before preparing, rinse strawberries under cool, running water.
 Gently pat dry.
 Strawberries taste best served at room temperature.

 What is the best method for growing strawberries in my home garden?

 Growing strawberries as a hobby is very different from commercial strawberry production.
-Our advice is to contact your local nursery for growing tips.
+Our advice is to contact your local nursery for growing tips based on the climate where you live.

 When are California strawberries in season?

-All year-round strawberries are being harvested in California.
-Depending on the weather, peak strawberry season begins in early spring and runs all the way to fall.
+Throughout the year strawberries are being harvested in California.
+Depending on the weather, peak strawberry season begins in early spring and runs all the way through fall.

 Is it true that California strawberries are grown without GMO technology?